XinRanZh/JavaIDE-ChineseCodeJava/README.md

 **P.S**
 - If add a class name that is not already exist, it will be creat automatically
 - When open a project, it will highlight the keyword
-- **Multi Media:** data/bg.png showed on the left of the Open Project Button

 ### Dictionary Management
 - Change the dictionary that using